Zibo train collision: Response

-The city of Zibo sent out 130 ambulance vehicles to the site of the accident and activated 34 medical stations.
+The city of Zibo sent out 130 ambulances to the site of the crash and activated 34 medical stations.
 Some 700 medical personnel were on site.
 CPC General-secretary, President Hu Jintao and Premier Wen Jiabao both released directives after the accident occurred, and sent Vice-Premier Zhang Dejiang to inspect rescue and investigation efforts.
 Wang Jun, as head of the State Administration of Work Safety was named head of the investigation committee.
 Liu Zhijun, the Railways Minister, alongside Shandong party secretary Jiang Yikang and Governor Jiang Daming were also on-site.

 China's Guangming Daily blamed the crash on "holes in the management of the Jiaoji Railway", stating that it is "highly unlikely" that two accidents can occur on the same railway three to four months apart.
 The Financial Times remarked that although the accident would be blamed on human error, it was likely that funding shortfalls played a role.

-On May 26, 2009, the State Council issued the investigative report on the accident.
+On May 26, 2009, the State Council issued the investigative report on the collision.
 A total of 37 people were found to be partly responsible for the accident.
 The executive vice-director of the Jinan Railway Bureau and six others were subject to criminal charges, and 31 other related personnel were accorded some sort of disciplinary action.
 Of these, Chen Gongxing, manager of the Jinan Railway Bureau, was dismissed; Chai Tiemin, the party chief of the Bureau, was also sacked.